 Sell with an experienced listing agent

-However, your costs will be lower, as you’ll only have to pay the realtor’s commission fee (2.5–3% for your agent) and closing costs (1–3% of the sale price).
+Your costs will also be lower, as you’ll only have to pay the realtor’s commission fee (2.5–3% for your agent) and closing costs (1–3% of the sale price).

 An agent-matching platform like Clever Real Estate can help you lower those costs further by connecting you with a top-notch realtor offering more competitive commissions rates through their network (1.5% vs. the typical 3%).
 This can help offset some of the other expenses that come with buying and selling a home.